Fell: dialectal British for high barren field

 The Volunteer, the pub next door to Sherlock's allowed for a quick sketch and an opportunity to share my portfolio with the server who was an artist himself.
-When the screen splits, The left side of your screen is for maps.

 The right side of the screen is dedicated to paintings and photographs.

 That evening, I met John Malley, water advisor to the National Trust, a professional photographer and a watercolorist himself.

 John's work often takes him to the local but now closed mine - Force Crag - a mine that was functional during world war II

 The road to the mine was solitary, cold and wet.
 There was an eerie silence and gloom that I sense sometimes in temperate country side.

 This was going to be a salient feature of lake district.
 Sheep.

 We were going to hike up from lake Buttermere and around High Stiles.